Was Buddha a white, blue-eyed Scythian?

 Below is a summarization in one photo.
 We see typical Asian representations of Buddha, together with Greco-Bactrian ones in the lower right corner.
 These later ones in fact rank amongst the oldest.

 Because of yoga, “Lotus pose” is nowadays normally associated with Asia.
 However, the earliest evidence actually comes from the burials of Lepenski Vir culture, 9,600-6,000 BC, modern-day Serbia.
 It reappears again in the Yamna culture of Ukraine, 3,500-2,000 BC.
 This is where the Scythian and Sarmatian tribes developed.
 Later, we see it in burials of Indus Valley Civilization – which lasted from 3,300-1,900BC.

 The picture below illustrates some of the earliest evidence of “Buddha pose” in order of their historical appearance.
 Of course, this practice is still alive in India.
 It is reserved for those who found Samadhi or Moksha, the ultimate goal of Buddhism.

-On the side note, there is a possible connection between the Serbian city of Sombor, which lies on the territory of Maros Culture and Samborzec, Poland.
+On a side note, there is a possible connection between the Serbian city of Sombor, which lies on the territory of Maros Culture, and Samborzec, Poland.
 Sambar is a species of deer, native to the Indian subcontinent, and as Sambhar, also a common toponym in India.